npm/npm/doc/misc/npm-config.md

 * Default: true
 * Type: Boolean

-Attempt to install packages in the `optionalDependencies` hash.
+Attempt to install packages in the `optionalDependencies` object.
 Note that if these packages fail to install, the overall installation process is not aborted.